rairprotocol/rair-official-library/README.md

 Step -5 : Build Docker images using command

-sudo TEMPLATE=<Folder name of dApp> docker-compose -f docker-compose-templates.yml up -d
+sudo TEMPLATE={Folder name of dApp} docker-compose -f docker-compose-templates.yml up -d

 For example, for building Docker image of dev-dapp, command to be used is